kotoMJ/security-showcase-android/keystorecompat/readme.md

 ## More about Android keystore ##

 Android keystore is evolving mechanism from one Android version to other.
-This library concentrate handling Android keystore since Android API19 (KitKat).
+This library ensure handling Android Keystore since Android API19 (KitKat).